lexian24/hidear/API_GUIDE.md

 ## Overview

-Hidear is a professional audio analysis platform with speaker identification, transcription, and diarization capabilities.
+Hidear (looks like hi dear but its hid ear), is a audio analysis platform with speaker identification, transcription, and diarization capabilities.
 This guide explains how to access and use the API endpoints for integrating Hidear components into your applications.

 ## Service Endpoints